6 shot, 3 killed in apparent random shooting at Don Carter Lanes bowling alley in Rockford, IL

-Police identified two of the victims as teenagers, but did not clarify their condition or ages Sunday morning.
+Police have a suspect in custody after a fatal mass shooting at Don Carter Lanes Saturday evening.

-Police have a suspect in custody after a fatal mass shooting at a bowling alley Saturday evening.
+Police identified the suspect as Duke Webb, 37, during a press conference Sunday morning.

-Police said they believe that the 37-year-old man in custody is the only one responsible for Saturday's shooting.
+Police said they believe Webb was the only one responsible for Saturday's shooting.

 WATCH: Rockford Police Chief Dan O'Shea give latest on shooting